 National parks & reserves

-Be spellbound by the stunning beauty and diversity of the Grampians region's national and state parks, forests and reserves, renowned for their rugged mountain ranges, abundant wildlife and spectacular wildflower displays.
+Be spellbound by the beauty and diversity of the Grampians' national and state parks, forests and reserves, renowned for their rugged mountain ranges, abundant wildlife and spectacular wildflower displays.

-The national park is made up of four precipitous and spectacular ranges formed millions of years ago when the sandy sediments lifted and tilted to form the distinctive landscape seen today.
-See steep cliffs on one side and relatively gentle slopes on the other.
+Home to 970 native plant species, 200 species of birds and abundant native animals, the Grampians National Park is the fourth largest national park in Victoria.
+The park is made up of four precipitous and spectacular ranges formed millions of years ago when the sandy sediments lifted and tilted to form the distinctive landscape seen today.

-Inhale the scent of spectacular wildflowers and look out for the elusive Mallee Fowl at the 1,320 square kilometre Little Desert National Park, or get set for some of the best rock climbing in the world on the dramatic rock formations of Mt Arapiles-Tooan State Park.
+Explore the volcanic plains in the southern Grampians at Mt Eccles National Park and then discover the changing landscapes of the Wimmera, Victoria's western region.
+Inhale the scent of spectacular wildflowers and look out for the elusive Mallee Fowl at Little Desert National Park, or get set for some of the best rock climbing in the world on the dramatic rock formations of Mt Arapiles-Tooan State Park.